ruipin/fvtt-lib-wrapper/shim/SHIM.md

 5. The various libWrapper Hooks are not triggered when using the shim.

-Using the shim does not give you any advantage when it comes to compatibility versus not using libWrapper at all.
-The intent of the shim is to remove the disadvantage from using libWrapper, i.e. of tying yourself to a dependency.
-You can take advantage of the benefits of libWrapper, while still behaving as if libWrapper didn't exist when libWrapper isn't installed.
+Using the shim does not give you any advantage (or disadvantage) in terms of compatibility with other modules when compared to not using libWrapper at all.
+The intent of the shim is to remove the main disadvantage from using libWrapper, i.e. of tying yourself to a dependency.
+With this shim, you can take advantage of the benefits of libWrapper when it is installed, while still behaving correctly when it isn't.